JAREDKEVIN/Blog-Post/README.md

   ```
 - Run the application using;
   ```
-  python3.8 manage.py server
+  python3 manage.py server
   ```
 - Test it if its working using;
   ```
-  python3.8 manage.py test
+  python3 manage.py test
   ```
-- Open the application on your browser , preferably `chrome` using port `127.0.0.1:5000`
+- Open the application on your browser , using port `127.0.0.1:5000`

 ## Show your support